Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ireland’s other famous libation also offers tours and tastings.

 This famous Irish whiskey company began operations in the late 1700s.
-Though whiskey production later moved to County Cork, the old Jameson Distillery in Dublin preserves the story of this distinctive dram.
+Though the actual production of whiskey later moved to County Cork, the old Jameson Distillery in Dublin preserves the story of this distinctive dram.
 Tour activities include blending your own whiskey, whiskey cocktail-making classes, and more.

 Irish Whiskey Museum